svanderstouw/reviews-full-stack/README.md

 **HTML Pages**

-These seven pages use Thymeleaf to display information from the Controller Class and are formatted with HTML and CSS/Flexbox/Grid.
+These eight pages use Thymeleaf to display information from the Controller Class and are formatted with HTML and CSS/Flexbox/Grid.

 **JavaScript Files**

-These files utilize JSON and AJAX to add and render the Tags and Comments, and to remove Tags.
+These files utilize JSON and AJAX to add and render Tags and Comments to reviews, and to remove Tags from one review or all of the reviews.